MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/intercompany-how-setup.md

 ## <a name="to-set-up-intercompany-vendors-and-intercompany-customers"></a>To set up intercompany vendors and intercompany customers
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Vendors**, and then choose the related link.
 2. Alternatively, access the vendor from the **Vendor No.** field in the **Intercompany Partner** window.
 3. Open the card for a vendor that is an intercompany partner.
-For more information, see [How to: Register New Vendors](purchasing-how-register-new-vendors.md).
+For more information, see [Register New Vendors](purchasing-how-register-new-vendors.md).
 4. In the **Intercompany Partner Code** field, select the relevant intercompany partner code.
 5. Repeat steps 1 through 4 for customers.